cazyw/shakespeare-quotes/README.md

 ## Status

 Server-side routing mostly completed (working on local server).
-Currently working on front-end React and rendering components properly.
+Currently working on  testing and front-end React and rendering components properly.

 To do: